tinybirdco/DynamoDBExporter/readme.md

     - `DDB_REGION` with the AWS region of your DynamoDB instance, if different from the Lambda's region.
     - `TINYBIRD_API_ENDPOINT` with the Tinybird API endpoint to use, if different from the default of `api.tinybird.co`.
     - `DOWNLOAD_URL_EXPIRATION` with the expiration time for the pre-signed URL, in seconds.
 Default is 30 minutes.
+    - `NULL_VALUE` with the value to use for null values in the NDJSON file.
+Default is an empty string as ClickHouse prefers this to `null` values.

 ### Automate with a Cloud Trigger